-Multi-Purpose Ball Field, Playground, Nature Trails, Pond Area, Fishing, Picnic Shelter, Comfort Station, Benches, Picnic Tables, Grills and Parking.
+Playground, Nature Trails, Pond Area, Fishing, Two Picnic Shelters, Comfort Station, Benches, Picnic Tables, Grills and Parking.

 Algonquin Park opens in the beginning of April and closes mid November (weather permitting).

-The Algonquin Park softball and soccer fields have serviced the general public since 1936.
-This 41 acre park offers an attractive setting for family picnicking amid the shells of several Civil War period Powder Mill buildings.
+This 41 acre park offers an attractive setting for family picnicking and walking amid the shells of several Civil War period Powder Mill buildings.

 Fishing: A pond is available for everyone’s fishing enjoyment at no charge.
 Fishing may be done along the banks of the pond, in addition to the landing that is handicap accessible.
 Fishing licenses are required in accordance with State Law.